tapsin/FOS/README.md

 - Contributions are only accepted through Github pull requests.

 ## License
-Fos-Streamining is an open source project by [Tyfix](https://tyfix.nl that is licensed under [MIT](http://opensource.org/licenses/MIT).
-Tyfix reserves the right to change the license of future releases.
+Fos-Streamining is an open source project

-Donations are **greatly appreciated!**